Melissa Horton: Casting

 She was played by child actors Joseph Trent Everett from October 18 to November 29, 1971, Matthew Bowman from December 16 to 29, 1971, and Kim Durso from April 15, 1975, to June 25, 1976.
 A teenaged Melissa was portrayed by Debbie Lytton from May 31, 1977, to April 17, 1980, and March 16, 1982, to November 29, 1982.
 Lisa Trusel played an adult Melissa from May 12, 1983, to November 8, 1988, with returns from June 28 to July 4, 1994, November 1 to 15, 1996, May 30 to June 3, 2002; January 14 to 19, 2010, and June 18 to 28, 2010.
 Camilla Scott played the role from February 14, 1990, to June 13, 1991.
-Trusel's run as Melissa earned her various nominations including a Daytime Emmy award nomination.

 Storylines

 Melissa is the child of Jim and Linda Phillips; however, Linda claims that Mickey Horton is the father.
 Mickey's wife Laura reveals to Linda in private that he is sterile, a fact Mickey himself did not know.
 Laura had been keeping it from him so he wouldn't discover that he was not the father of her son Mike; Linda reluctantly admits that Jim is Melissa's father.

 Melissa later takes the name Anderson following Linda's marriage to Bob Anderson.
 Melissa becomes a teenager (as a result of soap opera rapid aging syndrome (SORAS).
 She runs away from her private school, unable to deal with her trouble-making mother Linda, who wanted her back in order to get her hands on Anderson Manufacturing.
 Melissa ends up in Mickey and Maggie's home, having considered them surrogate parents for several years already.
 When Linda discovers her there, she tries to have her removed physically, and Mickey and Maggie decide to fight for custody of her.
 Linda does not show up for the hearing and the judge grants custody to the Hortons.
 Melissa and her cousin Hope Williams become good friends and Melissa also becomes good friends with Hope's boyfriend Bo Brady.
 In 1984, Melissa gets involved with gang member Pete Jannings.
-The relationship has a series of ups and downs, and when Linda returns to town, she tries to sabotage the romance by pretending to have slept with him.
-She tries to make Melissa think she is going crazy so she could get her hands on Melissa's stock in Anderson Manufacturing.
-Linda's scheme fails and she decides to leave town, making a last attempt to make amends before departing, which Melissa begrudgingly accepts.
-Melissa and Pete marry but later divorce when Melissa, an aspiring dancer, falls for her mentor Lars Englund.
-Her relationship with Lars eventually falls apart after an injury, which also puts an end to her promising dancing career.
+Melissa's relationship with Pete experiences various challenges, including Linda's attempts to sabotage it by pretending to have slept with him.
+Linda aims to make Melissa believe she is going crazy to gain control of Melissa's stock in Anderson Manufacturing.
+Despite Linda's failed scheme, she decides to leave town, offering a final apology that Melissa reluctantly accepts.
+Melissa and Pete marry, but their union ends in divorce when Melissa, an aspiring dancer, becomes romantically involved with her mentor, Lars Englund.
+Unfortunately, their relationship and Melissa's dance career unravel due to an injury.